jshint/jshint/README.markdown

     npm install expresso

-After that, running tests is as easy as:
+After that, running the unit tests is as easy as:

-    expresso tests/*.js
+    expresso tests/unit/*.js

 Attribution
 -----------